skt-t1-byungi/inno-trans/README.md

 #### options
 - `locale` - Specifies locale.
 If not specified, it is automatically inferred.
 'UNKNOWN' is specified when inferring fails.
-- `fallback` - Specifies another locale to look for messages that are not in the current locale.
+- `fallbacks` - Specifies another locale to look for messages that are not in the current locale.
-- `message` - Message resources.
+- `messages` - Message resources.
 - `tag` - Prefix and suffix for interpolation.
 Default `{}`.
-- `filter` - Function for converting interpolation values.
+- `filters` - Function for converting interpolation values.
-- `formatter` - Function for converting interpolated message.
+- `formatters` - Function for converting interpolated message.
-- `plugin` - Plugin to use with.
+- `plugins` - Plugin to use with.

 ### t.trans(key [, values [, options]])
 Returns a message that matches the key.